Belarus Energy Information

 Total Energy Consumption

-Per capita energy consumption stands at 2.8 toe (2018), including approximately 3 400 kWh of electricity.
+Per capita energy consumption stands at 2.7 toe (2020), including approximately 3 500 kWh of electricity; such consumption levels are around half those for Russia.

 Graph: CONSUMPTION TRENDS BY ENERGY SOURCE (Mtoe)